oobabooga/text-generation-webui/README.md

 2) Manually install llama-cpp-python using the appropriate command for your hardware: [Installation from PyPI](https://github.com/abetlen/llama-cpp-python#installation-from-pypi).

+3) If GGML support is desired install the "llama-cpp-python with GGML" packages following the links in `requirements.txt`.
+Replace "avx2" in the link with "avx" or "basic" (SSE) to get a version compiled for your CPU's supported instruction set.

+4) Manually install Ctransformers using the appropriate command for your hardware: [Installation](https://github.com/marella/ctransformers#installation).

-3) AMD: Manually install AutoGPTQ: [Installation](https://github.com/PanQiWei/AutoGPTQ#installation).
+5) AMD: Manually install AutoGPTQ: [Installation](https://github.com/PanQiWei/AutoGPTQ#installation).

-4) AMD: Manually install [ExLlama](https://github.com/turboderp/exllama) by simply cloning it into the `repositories` folder (it will be automatically compiled at runtime after that):
+6) AMD: Manually install [ExLlama](https://github.com/turboderp/exllama) by simply cloning it into the `repositories` folder (it will be automatically compiled at runtime after that):

 ```
 cd text-generation-webui